 November 7, 2010 - With much celebration, Pastor Adius Alphonse blessed the new parish health clinic, the Dispensaire Saint Joseph de Pignon, built in memory of Patrick Malone and Daniel McCarthy.
 A delegation from New Jersey and Virginia was present, plus the architects and builders, all local Haitians, and many more people from the parish.
 Ketheline Rock, RN, the clinic director, welcomed the visitors, and a very funny skit, put on by the clinic staff, on why to come to the health clinic instead of going to the Voodoo doctor, brought laughter from all.

 May 1, 2011 - Doctor Blooded Jules MD, joined the staff, expanding the services offered considerably.
 Because many seriously ill people cannot make the long walk into town, in the summer of 2011, Dr. Jules organized the Dispensaire’s first mobile clinic to the chapels.
 To date, three chapels have been served, and the enthusiasm is rewarding.
-In the near future, our Haitian staff is looking forward to receiving additional training in ambulatory care from a group of healthcare professionals from Virginia.
+In 2014, Dr. Pierre Rodriquez joined the clinic, replacing Dr. Jules.

 The clinics dream is to have an ambulance or truck fitted out as an ambulance and to train two Community Health Workers to bring healthcare to the chapels and the other surrounding areas.
 In 2014 Meridian Health Services supplied enough beds, IV poles and other furnishings to make it possible to keep people overnight.
 In addition, a donor supplied the solar panels and equipment to provide 24 hour electricity.